Tuesday, Mar 21, 17

 As to how the Sublime and AleSmith Brewing Co. partnership was forged, it came down to similar track records and longevity within their respective industries.
 Since 1988, Sublime has stayed true to their independent, authentic music and lifestyle, resulting in a continually growing fan base with over 17 million albums sold.
 The band has brought all walks of life together through their revolutionary blend of musical styles.
 Since 1995, AleSmith Brewing Co. has been dedicated to creating the world’s highest quality beer while promoting an understanding and appreciation of craft beer and its styles and traditions to those they call their customers.
 The brewery has brought beer fans from around the globe together through their artisanal approach toward brewing and a diverse portfolio of beer styles offered.

-Sublime Mexican Lager will become a permanent fixture in stores with a June 2017 release to coincide with the official anniversary date of “40oz. to Freedom.”
+Sublime Mexican Lager will become a permanent fixture in stores with a tentative mid-July release.
 Consumers should expect to see the beer nation-wide throughout AleSmith’s distribution channels.
 Exact outlets for the limited edition 40oz. bottles have yet to be determined.

 Sublime the Long Beach, CA Reggae-punk/Alternative Rock trio was founded in 1988 by Eric Wilson, Bud Gaugh and Bradley Nowell.
 Their first self-produced album 40oz. to Freedom was released in1992 via the band’s label Skunk Records.
 The success of that album and heavy radio exposure by Southern California’s KROQ (two years after its initial release), secured Sublime signing to MCA Records in time for the band’s 1994 sophomore album Robbin’ the Hood, which revealed an experimental ethic more in keeping with cut-and-paste dub than the well-tuned rage of the Cali punk revival.
 The album performed well at college radio and set the stage for the breakout success of their self-titled third album.
 On May 25, 1996, however, lead vocalist and guitarist Nowell tragically passed away and the band collapsed, but the eponymous SUBLIME was still slated for a July 1996 release.
 On the strength of the chart-topping alternative radio hit “What I Got,” the album was certified gold by the end of 1996.
 “Santeria” and “Wrong Way” followed and enjoyed heavy airplay, and their sefl-titled album eventually sold more than six million copies, making it one of the most popular reggae-punk albums in history.
 Such success spread to the band’s earlier albums too, leading 40 Oz. to Freedom to double-platinum sales and Robbin’ the Hood to gold certification.
 Sublime have gone on to sell 17 million records in the US and their genre-defining music and their cultural influence is stronger today than ever before.